CAUCUS OF RANK & FILE EDUCATORS (CORE)

 - Conflict Resolution.
 The conflict resolution committee employs a restorative justice framework to seek the resolution of any conflicts arising between CORE members that impede the work of the caucus.

 Slating Committees.
-The slating committees shall facilitate recommendations, nominations, and election of CORE-endorsed candidates to various elected positions within the CTU, IFT, AFT, and additional candidacies related to fulfilling the mission of our CORE constitution.
-The CORE Steering Committee shall appoint active and retired CORE members to serve on the slating committees.
+The slating committees shall facilitate recommendations, nominations, and election of CORE-endorsed candidates to various elected positions within the CTU, IFT, AFT, and additional candidacies related to fulfilling the mission of our CORE By-Laws.
+The Steering Committee shall propose a slating committee and members at a subsequent general meeting must vote on the proposal.
+This slating committee shall collaborate to coordinate a process that adheres to the CORE By-Laws.
+In order for a candidate to be endorsed for any office related to the CTU, IFT, AFT, or CTPF, such endorsement shall only be made with the participation of the membership through electronic, on-line voting.
 CORE members running for a CORE endorsement may not serve on the specific committee that slates that position.

 Separate slating committees shall be appointed for the following responsibilities: